towolf/towolf.github.com/docs/PsychHardware/Daq/DaqWriteCode.markdown

 title: DaqWriteCode
 categories:
   - Daq
+encoding: UTF-8
 ---

 err=DaqWriteCode\(DeviceIndex,address,data\)
-USB\-1208FS: Write program memory.
+USB-1208FS: Write program memory.
 This command writes to the program memory in the device.
 This command is not accepted unless the device is in update mode \(see PrepareDownload\).
 The WriteCode command will normally be used when downloading a new hex file, so it supports the memory ranges that may be found in the hex file.
 The address ranges are:
-0x000000 \- 0x007AFF: FLASH program memory
+0x000000 - 0x007AFF: FLASH program memory
-0x200000 \- 0x200007: ID memory \(serial number is stored here\) 0x300000 \- 0x30000F: CONFIG memory \(processor configuration data\)
+0x200000 - 0x200007: ID memory \(serial number is stored here\) 0x300000 - 0x30000F: CONFIG memory \(processor configuration data\)
-0xF00000 \- 0xF03FFF: EEPROM memory
+0xF00000 - 0xF03FFF: EEPROM memory
-When writing to FLASH program memory, length\(data\) must be 32 and the device must receive data in successive 32\-byte chunks starting on a 64\-byte boundary.
+When writing to FLASH program memory, length\(data\) must be 32 and the device must receive data in successive 32-byte chunks starting on a 64-byte boundary.
 When writing to other kinds of memory, length\(data\) can be any number of bytes up to the maximum \(32\).
 "DeviceIndex" is a small integer, the array index specifying which HID
-      device in the array returned by PsychHID\('Devices'\) is interface 0 of the desired USB\-1208FS box.
+      device in the array returned by PsychHID\('Devices'\) is interface 0 of the desired USB-1208FS box.
-"address" is the 24\-bit start address for the write.
+"address" is the 24-bit start address for the write.
 "data" is a vector with length up to 32, one element per byte.
 See also Daq, DaqFunctions, DaqPins, DaqTest, PsychHIDTest.